TouK/nussknacker/ui/README.md

 If you want to run Nussknacker UI with full integration environment (flink, kafka etc.) follow steps below

-## Building required modules to run from shell/IDE
+## Building and running from IntelliJ

-Before running either from console or from IDE you have to manually build:
+Before running from IDE you have to manually build:
 - run `npm ci && npm run build` in `ui/client` (only if you want to test/compile FE, see `Readme.md` in `ui/client` for more details)
-- custom models (```assemblySamples``` in sbt - not needed if running from IDE with stubbed DeploymentManager, see below)
-- DeploymentManager(s) (```assemblyDeploymentManagers``` in sbt - not needed if running from IDE with stubbed DeploymentManager, see below)
+- run `prepareDev` in sbt - it prepares components, models and copies FE files (generated above)

+Run existing configuration `NussknackerApp` automatically loaded from `./run/NussknackerApp.run.xml`

+## Building and running from command line

+Building:
-- UI (```ui/assembly``` in sbt, not needed if you want to use FE development mode)
+ - run `npm ci && npm run build` in `ui/client` (only if you want to test/compile FE, see `Readme.md` in `ui/client` for more details)
+ - run `./buildServer.sh` in `ui`

+Run `./runServer.sh` in `ui`

 ## Running integration environment

 - Clone https://github.com/TouK/nussknacker-quickstart
 - Run `docker-compose -f docker-compose-env.yml -f docker-compose-custom.yml up -d` inside it

-## Running from command line

-Run: `./runServer.sh`

-## Running from IntelliJ:

-Run existing configuration `NussknackerApp` automatically loaded from `./run/NussknackerApp.run.xml`

 ## Access to service
 Service should be available at ~~http://localhost:8080/api~~